callum-hart/immutable-styles/docsNext/theBasics.md

 }
 ```

-The equivalant immutable styles rule-set would be almost identical:
+The equivalant immutable rule-set would be almost identical:

 ```jsx
 <button className="btn-primary">